curl/everything-curl/protocols-protocols.md

 SFTP for which our implementation is based on an internet-draft that isn't even the last available one.

-Protocols are however spoken by two parties and like in any given conversation, there are then two sides of understanding something or interpreting the given instructions in a spec.
-Also, lots of network software is written without the authors paying very close attention to the spec so they end up taking some shortcuts every where and there or perhaps they just interpreted the text differently.
+Protocols are, however, spoken by two parties and like in any given conversation, there are then two sides of understanding something or interpreting the given instructions in a spec.
+Also, lots of network software is written without the authors paying very close attention to the spec so they end up taking some shortcuts everywhere, or perhaps they just interpreted the text differently.
 Sometimes even plain mistakes and bugs make software behave in ways that are not mandated by the spec and sometimes even downright forbidden in the specs.